picotech/picosdk-matlab-picovna-vector-network-analyzer-toolbox/README.md

 See [LICENSE.md](LICENSE.md) for license terms.

-*PicoVNA* is a registered trademark of Pico Technology Ltd.
+*PicoVNA* is a trademark of Pico Technology Ltd.

 *MATLAB* is a registered trademark of The Mathworks, Inc.